sbacchio/lqcd.eu/index.rst

 The European Lattice Field Theory Community
 -------------------------------------------

-Eurolat is an association of the  European Lattice Field Theory Community.
+:ref:`EuroLat <EuroLat>` is an association of the  European Lattice Field Theory Community.
 It includes Euro based :ref:`collaborations <Collaborations>` engaged in cutting-edge research in Lattice Field Theory composed by a large number of researchers from :ref:`institutions <Institutions>` all around Europe.